SimonBaeumer/goss/README.md

 ## Introduction

-### Why forked?
+### Why a fork?

-I forked because the [goss](https://github.com/aelsabbahy/goss) seems not be under active development anymore.
+I forked this project because the [original](https://github.com/aelsabbahy/goss) repository isn't under active development anymore.
+Due to this I started this fork.

 ### What is Goss?